dojo-engineering/android-dojo-pay-sdk/README.md

 ## Features 🎨

 - Publish to **Github packages**.
-- Dependency versions managed via `buildSrc`.
 - Kotlin Static Analysis via `ktlint` and `detekt`.

 ## Gradle Setup 🐘

 This project is using [**Gradle Kotlin DSL**](https://docs.gradle.org/current/userguide/kotlin_dsl.html) as well as the [Plugin DSL](https://docs.gradle.org/current/userguide/plugins.html#sec:plugins_block) to setup the build.

-Dependencies are centralized inside the [Dependencies.kt](buildSrc/src/main/java/Dependencies.kt) file in the `buildSrc` folder.
-This provides convenient auto-completion when writing your gradle files.

 ## Static Analysis 🔍